Many people who are new to saving and investing, are curious about the difference between saving in a bank account and investing in funds.

 Investors often want to know what kind of returns they can expect from an investment.
 Though past performance can give you an idea of what to expect, it’s important to remember that past performance is not necessarily a guarantee of future performance.
 The value of your investments could go up as well as down depending on the assets in which the fund is invested.

-Each fund charges its own range of fees, which you can find on the fund factsheet (minimum disclosure document) on our website.
+Each fund charges its own range of fees, which you can find on the fund factsheet on our website.
 The total investment charges (TIC) figure shows the total percentage that you are paying for the fund per year.
-On top of this, you will also be paying an advice fee to you financial adviser, which you can negotiate.
+On top of this, you will also be paying an advice fee to your financial adviser, which you can negotiate.
 The performance of the fund shown on the fund factsheet is after the TIC has been deducted.
 The advice fee will reduce the performance by the percentage you are paying to your adviser every year.

 When you invest online via Smart Invest you will not pay any advice or admin/platform fees.

 It will take two business days, providing you give the withdrawal instruction or disinvestment form to us before the fund cut-off time.
 Otherwise, it will take three business days.
 The cut-off times are:

 If your bank details have changed since you invested, you will need to send us proof of the new bank account.

 If you made a recent contribution to the fund, note that lump sum investments and once-off debit orders clear after 15 calendar days, and recurring debit orders after 28 calendar days.
 If you want to withdraw that contribution before the waiting period is lifted, you must include a confirmation from your bank that the payment will not be reversed.
 Also keep in mind that for all funds, except money market funds, you could potentially become liable for capital gains tax.